jimshalo10/LightmassConfigurationUE5/README.md

 It currently works with Unreal Engine 5.3.2, but can easily adapted for ther versions if needed.

 # Requirements
-- Windows 10 (not tested in earlier versions) Windows 11, Windows 7 and Windows 8 are not currently supported
+- Windows 10 (not tested in other versions) Windows 11, Windows 7 and Windows 8 are not currently supported
 - Admin privileges

 - The latest Nvidia drivers versions R525 U3 (528.02)